AuburnSounds/Dplug/README.md

 ### For OS X:
 - Install DMD or LDC.
 - (optional) Install DUB, the D package manager: http://code.dlang.org/download
-- Build and use the `release` tool which is in the `tools/release/` directory.
+- Build and use the `dplug-build` tool which is in the `tools/dplug-build/` directory.
-- `sudo ln -s /path/to/Dplug/tools/release/release /usr/local/bin/release`
+- `sudo ln -s /path/to/Dplug/tools/dplug-build/dplug-build /usr/local/bin/dplug-build`
 - Go into an example directory
-- Type `release --compiler dmd` or `release --compiler ldc` depending on the desired compiler.
+- Type `dplug-build --compiler dmd` or `dplug-build --compiler ldc` depending on the desired compiler.

 ## FAQ